 Understanding these processes provides a framework for interpreting digestive changes, improving feeding strategies, and supporting long-term health and performance.

-This system allows horses to process large amounts of forage, but it also means that microbial balance in the hindgut is critical for efficient digestion and energy production.
+This system allows horses to process large amounts of forage, but it also makes microbial balance in the hindgut critical for efficient digestion and energy production.

 The equine microbiome consists of bacteria, fungi, and other microorganisms that live within the digestive tract.
-These microbes work together to break down fiber, support nutrient utilization, and maintain digestive stability.
+These microbes break down fiber, support nutrient utilization, and maintain digestive stability.

-Microbial populations must remain balanced for fermentation to function efficiently.
-When this balance is disrupted, digestion may become less consistent, affecting manure quality, feed efficiency, and overall gut stability.
+When microbial balance is disrupted, digestion becomes less consistent, affecting manure quality, feed efficiency, and overall gut stability.

 Hindgut fermentation is the process by which microbes break down fibrous plant material into volatile fatty acids.
 These compounds are absorbed through the intestinal wall and serve as a primary energy source for the horse.

 A stable digestive system depends on a balanced microbial environment.
-Different groups of microbes specialize in breaking down different types of nutrients, and their populations must remain in equilibrium.
+Different groups of microbes specialize in breaking down different nutrients, and their populations must remain in equilibrium.

-When this balance is maintained, digestion tends to be consistent and efficient.
-When it is disrupted, fermentation patterns may shift, leading to changes in digestion, manure consistency, and nutrient utilization.
+When this balance is maintained, digestion is consistent and efficient.
+When disrupted, fermentation patterns shift, leading to changes in digestion, manure consistency, and nutrient utilization.

-Digestive symptoms such as loose manure, diarrhea, gas, or poor feed efficiency are often outward signs of changes in microbial balance or fermentation patterns.
+Digestive symptoms such as loose manure, diarrhea, gas, bloating, or poor feed efficiency are outward signs of changes in microbial balance or fermentation patterns.

-By understanding the underlying biology, it becomes easier to interpret these symptoms and identify the factors that may be contributing to digestive instability.
+By understanding the underlying biology, it becomes easier to interpret digestive symptoms in horses and identify the factors contributing to instability.

 The same processes that drive digestion also influence performance.
 Energy production, hydration balance, and recovery all depend on how effectively the digestive system is functioning.

-When gut health is stable, energy availability tends to be more consistent, supporting stamina and recovery.
-When it is disrupted, performance may become less predictable.
+When gut health is stable, energy availability is more consistent, supporting stamina and recovery.
+When disrupted, performance becomes less predictable.

 Probiotics are used to support microbial balance in the digestive system.
 They may be introduced during periods of stress, feed changes, or digestive instability to help maintain a stable microbial environment.